-No trip to Europe will be complete if you don’t visit Plitvice Lakes.
+No trip to Europe would be complete if you didn’t visit the Plitvice Lakes National Park.
 Many travelers have never heard of them, yet they are one of the most beautiful places on Earth.

 If you are coming from out of the country, there are a number of cities you can fly into or take a train or bus to.
 The primary cities are Zagreb (the capital of Croatia), Split and Pula.
 I personally had a flight from London to Pula on Norwegian Air for under $50.
 There are also several ferries from Italy to Croatia, which you can book here.

 Once you’re into Croatia, you’ll need to get to the lakes.
 There are tours from Split, but they aren’t worth it as you’ll be on the bus for half the day and will have less time in the park.
 Better is to go to Korenica and stay at the Falling Lakes hostel.
 If you are traveling from Pula, go via Karlovac rather than Zagreb.
 Korenica is only a few hours north of Split and Dubrovnik and can be reached in half a day after you’ve enjoyed those cities.

 There are plenty of local apartments you can rent around the lakes.
 But the only real choice is the Falling Lakes Hostel.
 This is the best hostel I’ve ever stayed in, and you can see why by clicking on the link.

 There is food throughout the park.
 It’s all the same sandwiches and drinks for the same prices, which isn’t bad.
 The sandwiches are under €2 each and drinks are under €1.
 Or you can bring your own food with you to the park.
 There are some fantastic spots to stop and enjoy a picnic or a snack.